KARNATISAITHARUN/documentation/policies/policy-sanitization-function.md

 # Use Case: Creating a Custom Policy to Exclude Vulnerabilities with a Sanitization Function

-Developers often use sanitization functions in their application source code to sanitize user input for common attacks such as SQL Injection(SQLi).
-If you use sanitization functions, you want to ShiftLeft ignore vulnerabilities that have a sanitization function in the dataflow when analyzing your application.
+Developers often use sanitization functions in their application source code to sanitize user input for common attacks such as SQL Injection (SQLi).
+If you use sanitization functions, you want ShiftLeft to ignore vulnerabilities that have a sanitization function in the dataflow when analyzing your application.

 The process is: